Trev is the maestro behind NC Wedding Violin. He is a versatile violinist performing along the entire spectrum of traditional to modern weddings.

 I was called to play music as a young child.
 I was four when I started learning the violin, and it has always moved me deeply.
 My biggest inspiration is the beauty of music in all its forms.
 For me weddings are a wonderful avenue to bring joy to people’s hearts through music.

 I share a home with three other lovely people and a cat named Benny.
+I have plants I take of: basil, mint, rosemary, snakeplants, and a pitcher plant my sister gave to me.

 Education & Experience